-Based in large part upon the recommendation of our Chief Executive Officer to the Committee (and going forward (as was the case with respect to the equity awards made in February 2020), we expect our Chief Executive Officer and President and Chief Operating Officer's joint recommendations), the Committee recommends the value of RSU awards to be granted to the executive officers, and the Board then grants final approval of such awards.
-The number of shares to be represented by RSUs, which is the sole form of award that we have granted over the last several years, is based upon the fair market value of our shares on the date of approval by our Board (which is the closing price of our shares on the NASDAQ Stock Market on such date).
-We have determined to make equity awards to our executive officers solely in RSUs over the last several years, as such awards allow our named executive officers to receive dividends that are paid on our shares.
+In February 2020, based in large part upon the recommendation to the Committee by Mr. Abram, our Chief Executive Officer at the time, and Mr. Myron, our then President and Chief Operating Officer (except in the case of Mr. Myron's compensation, where Mr. Abram made the applicable recommendations to the Committee), the Committee recommended the value of RSU awards to be granted to the executive officers at their respective target amounts (which is equivalent to each executive officer's base salary), and the Board then granted final approval of such awards.
+The number of shares to be represented by RSUs is based upon the fair market value of our shares on the grant date (which is the closing price of our shares on the NASDAQ Stock Market on the date of Board approval).
+We have determined to make equity awards to our executive officers in the form of RSUs, as such awards allow our named executive officers to ultimately benefit along with our shareholders from dividends that are paid on our shares.
 We accrue dividends on outstanding RSUs, but such dividends are not paid until the vesting of the awards.
-By awarding RSUs to our named executive officers in 2019, we allowed them to benefit along with our shareholders from the value that the named executive officers have and will create, which is distributed in the form of dividends.